JoBCB/copy-only-if/README.md

 ▪ _for the event:_ a printed score and audio-visual performance;

-▪	▪ thoughts on location: an insitution that triggers notion of public/private; and intellectual property like a library?
+▪	▪ thoughts on location: an institution that triggers notion of public/private; and intellectual property like a library?

 ▪ _for the exhibition:_ online video documentation and printed matter;